MCDxAI/meteor-mcp-addon/README.md

 - Auto-connect servers on startup and persist settings via Meteor's system storage
 - Browse tools, copy StarScript snippets, and execute them in real time
 - Register each tool globally as `{serverName.toolName(arg1, arg2)}` in StarScript
+- Dynamic chat commands for every connected MCP tool (`/server:tool …`) with help and tab completion
-- Gemini API integration for both direct prompts and automatic MCP tool calling
+- Gemini chat commands: `/gemini` for quick prompts, `/gemini-mcp` for LLM prompts with automatic MCP tool chaining
-- Clean shutdown and reconnect logic that keeps StarScript bindings in sync
+- Clean shutdown and reconnect logic that keeps StarScript bindings and commands in sync
 - Includes the official MCP Java SDK and required runtime dependencies for zero-fuss installs

 ## Requirements